 Limited In-Person Operations

 We strongly encourage all payments to be made online and also encourage the use of online resources (AidLink, the Online Student Account, Live Chat, etc).
-During the Spring 2021 semester, we will have limited operations at our physical campus office (Room 2653 in Student Services West) to make a cash payments only.
-Student Account Services office will be open weekly on Thursday, from 9am - 3:30pm.
+Our physical campus office (Student Services West 2536) will be open on Thursays 9 a.m. - 3:30 p.m. for cash payments only.

 To ensure the safety of both staff and our customers (students and parents), we will limit occupancy in our office to four individuals at a time.
 We ask that you respect the physical distancing measures we have in place: a face covering is required at all times and we ask that you follow signage to stay 6 feet apart from others.
 For your health and safety, we will also have hand sanitizing stations for use as you enter and exit the office.